orel-adivi/CorSys/docs/index.md

 returned, one in each line (in descending accuracy).
 The `--tactic-parameter` defines the number of expressions to return.
-- `best_by_height` - the best expressions, among all possible expressions whose syntax-tree height is up to the defined value, are returned, one in each line, so each line represent a different syntax-tree height limit.
+- `best_by_height` - the best expressions, among all possible expressions whose syntax-tree height is up to the defined value, are returned, one in each line, so each line represents a different syntax-tree height limit.
 Please note that the maximal syntax-tree height is defined by `--max-height` parameter, and  `--tactic-parameter` is ignored.
-- `penalized_height` - the best expression, among all possible expressions whose syntax-tree height is up the the defined, is returned.
+- `penalized_height` - the best expression, among all possible expressions whose syntax-tree height is up to the defined, is returned.
 Each expression is penalized according to its syntax-tree height, so smaller expressions are preferred.
-The `--tactic-parameter` defines the penalty for each addition of one for the syntax-tree height, and should be between 0.0 to 1.0.
+The `--tactic-parameter` defines the penalty for each addition of one for the syntax-tree height and should be between 0.0 to 1.0.
-- `interrupt` - the best expression, until finishing searching all possible expressions whose syntax-tree height is up the the defined or until keyboard interrupt `(ctrl + c)`, is returned.
+- `interrupt` - the best expression, until finishing searching all possible expressions whose syntax-tree height is up to the defined or until keyboard interrupt `(ctrl + c)`, is returned.
 The `--tactic-parameter` is ignored.

 ## Benchmarks

-In order to evaluate the performance of the synthesizer, we wrote a set of ten benchmarks, each having a single Grammar file and five input-output pair files (total of 50 tests).
-Each of the benchmarks was built to demonstrate a different ability of the synthesizer, focusing on its unique abilities of correcting incorrect input-output specifications.
+In order to evaluate the performance of the synthesizer, we wrote a set of ten benchmarks, each having a single Grammar file and five input-output pair files (a total of 50 tests).
+Each of the benchmarks was built to demonstrate a different ability of the synthesizer, focusing on its unique abilities to correct incorrect input-output specifications.
 In order to run the synthesizer with all the benchmarks, the following script can be executed:

 ```bash
 python RunAllBenchmarks.py
 ```

-It is also possible ro run specific benchmarks by mentioning them as command line arguments.
-The script runs the synthesizer with each of the input-output pair files, with the relevant Grammar, and ensures the correctness of the output the lack of other errors.
+It is also possible to run specific benchmarks by mentioning them as command-line arguments.
+The script runs the synthesizer with each of the input-output pair files, with the relevant Grammar, and ensures the correctness of the output and the lack of other errors.
 The time that is required for each test is also printed.
 We ran the script and the output we got is available in [results.txt](https://github.com/orel-adivi/CorSys/blob/main/benchmarks/results.txt).

 The following benchmarks are available: